 Best Dam Run — The W is sponsoring the Best Dam Run to Prevent Child Abuse Saturday, Sept.
 26. Hosted by the Waverly Exchange Club, this year's event includes a half marathon in addition to the 5K walk/run.
 The half marathon begins at 8 a.m. and the 5K begins at 9 a.m. at the Waverly Civic Center.
 Click here for more information and to register.

-Ceramic art exhibit — Iowa City ceramic artist Eliza Au will use geometry to explore mankind’s place in the cycle of life in the first exhibit of the 2015-16 season in the Waldemar A. Schmidt Art Gallery.
-Frame of Reference will run until Sunday, Oct.
+Ceramic art exhibit — Iowa City ceramic artist Eliza Au uses geometry to explore mankind’s place in the cycle of life in the first exhibit of the 2015-16 season in the Waldemar A. Schmidt Art Gallery.
+Frame of Reference runs through Sunday, Oct.
 25. Click here to read more.